 Generally, to qualify for head of household filing status, you must have a qualifying child or a dependent.
 However, a custodial parent may be eligible to claim head of household filing status based on a child even if he or she released a claim to exemption for the child.
 See Noncustodial parent is claiming an exemption for my child; do I still qualify as head of household?

-You may still qualify for head of household filing status even though you aren't entitled to claim an exemption for your child, if you meet the following requirements:
+You may still qualify for head of household filing status even though you aren't entitled to claim your child as a dependent, if you meet the following requirements:

 - You're not married or you’re considered unmarried on the last day of the year.